it1831/Kids-math-racing-game/README.md

 skins? mby skin rewards?<br>
 practice / normal mod? skill groups? <br>
 learning from 0 by using dots insted of numbres, or smthng like that?

+starting on cars racing each other based on number of right and wrong answers